LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Table lookup Inference Design

-\sysname obtains the indices of the nearest centroids for the input sub-vectors after closest centroid search, and it leverages \textbf{Table Lookup Operator} to compute the final results.
-Table Lookup Operator first reads the pre-computed results from the corresponding lookup table through indices (\ding{184} in Fig.~\ref{fig:operator_design}) and completes the computation by accumulation operation (\ding{185} in Fig.~\ref{fig:operator_design}).
+\sysname obtains the indices of the nearest centroids for the input sub-vectors after closest centroid search, and leverages \textbf{Table Read and Accumulation} stage to compute the final results.
+This stage first reads the pre-computed results from the corresponding lookup table through indices (\ding{184} in Fig.~\ref{fig:operator_design}) and completes the computation by accumulation operation (\ding{185} in Fig.~\ref{fig:operator_design}).
 For example, convolution operators directly read out filter's outputs from lookup tables and accumulate each input channel's result for output channels.

-However, table lookup and accumulation introduce additional overhead in model inference.
-First, table lookup is difficult to be parallelized and introduces additional indirect memory accesses, which exaggerate the memory overhead on lookup tables.
-Since we have quantized lookup table into INT8 in Sec.~\ref{scalar-quantized lut}, we leverage widely supported SIMD shuffle instructions (x86: \verb|pshfb| and ARM: \verb|tbl|) to achieve parallel and efficient table lookup.
-We demonstrate the implementation of table lookup using shuffle instructions in Fig.~\ref{fig:operator_design}.
+However, Table Read and Accumulation stage introduces additional overhead in inference.
+We enhance inference efficiency by skillfully utilizing widely available and supported instructions in commercial hardware.
+First, table read is difficult to parallelize and introduces additional indirect memory accesses, which exaggerate the memory overhead on lookup tables.
+Since we quantize lookup table into INT8 in Sec.~\ref{scalar-quantized lut}, we leverage widely supported SIMD \emph{shuffle} instructions (x86: \verb|pshfb| and ARM: \verb|tbl|) to achieve parallel and efficient table read.
+We demonstrate the implementation of table read using shuffle instructions in Fig.~\ref{fig:operator_design}.
 The shuffle instruction \cite{blalock2017bolt} permutes each byte of a vector based on an index vector and stores the shuffled bytes in the result vector register in each clock cycle.
-On 128-bit wide SIMD, a vectorized table lookup instruction handles 16 sub-vector lookups ($128 / 8 = 16$) on $16$ results ($128 / 8 = 16$) simultaneously, greatly simplifying table lookup and reducing overheads.
+On 128-bit wide SIMD, a vectorized table read instruction handles 16 sub-vector lookups ($128 / 8 = 16$) on $16$ results ($128 / 8 = 16$) simultaneously, greatly simplifying table read and reducing overheads.